 Conclusion

-At the end of the day, both the system has the same function to perform — to help streamline and automate your business operation.
+At the end of the day, both system has the same function to perform — to help streamline and automate your business operation.
 However, they differ in the way the tasks are performed.

 Purchasing a POS system is a long-term investment.
 That’s why you need to first understand the difference between a traditional POS and a cloud-based POS software before you make any decision.